lulvk/lulvk.github.io/_pages/freelance.md

 author_profile: true
 ---

-I will efficiently proofread your scientific articles, in English or French.
+I will efficiently proofread your scientific articles, in English or French
 ======
 <br />
 I will proofread and edit your documents for: